- Home

 After some surgeries to the nasal cavity, you may lose your sense of smell, and your sense of taste may also be affected.
 If you have a laryngectomy, air will no longer pass through your nose, which can affect your sense of smell.
 Surgery to the mouth may also change how food tastes.

-Some treatments can change the way the salivary glands work and affect the flavour of food.
+Some treatments, especially radiation therapy, can change the way the salivary glands work and affect the flavour of food.
 Food may taste bitter or metallic, or may not have as much flavour as before.

 It can take several months for your sense of taste and smell to return to normal, and this may affect your appetite.
 If your sense of smell continues to be affected, a speech pathologist may be able to teach you a technique to help you regain your ability to smell.
 In some cases, taste changes may be permanent.

-For more on this, see Nutrition and cancer and Taste and smell changes.
+For more on this, see Nutrition and cancer and Taste and smell changes, or listen to the podcast below.

 How to manage taste and smell changes